btdrawer/divelog-server/README.md

 -   `MONGODB_URL`: The URL of your MongoDB database.
 -   `JWT_KEY`: The secret key that your JSON Web Tokens will be signed with.
--   `PORT`: The port that the server should listen on.
+-   `SERVER_PORT`: The port that the server should listen on.
+-   `REDIS_HOST`: The host of your Redis server.
+-   `REDIS_PORT`: The port that your Redis server is listening on.

 Then, you can run the program by typing:
 `npm start`